Researcher Microbial Water Quality & Health (32-40 hours)

 Who we are

-Clean and safe water is a major asset.
+Clean and safe water is a great asset.
 KWR is an internationally renowned research institute, and we contribute to applied scientific research throughout the entire water cycle.
-Our mission is “Bridging Science to Practice.”
-Our 200 employees work on innovative projects in the Netherlands and increasingly in the rest of Europe.
-The ten Dutch drinking water companies and the Belgian ‘De Watergroep’ are our shareholders.
+Our mission is ‘Bridging science and Practice.
+Our 200+ employees work on innovative projects in the Netherlands and, increasingly, in the rest of Europe.
+The ten Dutch drinking water companies and the Belgian De Watergroep are our shareholders.

 Your profile

-Furthermore, you have:
+Furthermore you have:

 • Excellent Dutch and academic writing skills;